How to prevent car theft

 Does car insurance cover car theft?

-It depends.
+It depends on your type of insurance and the circumstances of the theft.
 Your insurance covers you if your car’s stolen, broken into or damaged during an attempted theft.

 Be honest with your provider.
-If you state that your car is parked in a garage, but it’s actually in your driveway, this can impact your claim.
+If you say that your car is parked in a garage, but it’s actually in your driveway, this can impact your claim.

 Where and when cars are most likely to be stolen

-Usually, cars are most commonly stolen from the driveaway, shortly followed by the street.
+Cars are mostly stolen from the driveway, shortly followed by the street.
 Garages are typically the safest places to park your car.

-No matter the date, it’s important to practice safety wherever and whenever you drive.
+No matter the day or time, it’s important to practice safety wherever and whenever you drive.

 Great car insurance options for the whole family